clvv/fasd/fad.1.md

     List of all commands that will be ignored, defaults to "fad ls echo".

     $_FASD_TRACK_PWD
-    Fasd defaults to track your "$PWD".
+    Fad defaults to track your "$PWD".
 Set this to 0 to disable this behavior.

     $_FASD_AWK
     Which awk to use. fad can detect and use a compatible awk.